wp-plugins/share-this/README.txt

 or add the `<?php wp_footer(); ?>` tag to your theme footer.

-If you see 'undefined' in the bookmark URLs, you need to make sure your theme includes post IDs in the title elements, like so:

-`<h2 id="post-123"><a href="...`

 == Frequently Asked Questions ==

 = How do I add or remove social sites? =